ericglau/demo-devex/README.md

 12. When you are done use ctl-c to terminate liberty:x mode and stop your server

-## How to add liberty:x to an existing project
+## How to use liberty:x in an existing project

 ### To Build
 1. Clone the liberty:x development version of [ci.maven](https://github.ibm.com/mp-ls/ci.maven) on the xMode branch: `git clone -b xMode git@github.ibm.com:mp-ls/ci.maven.git`